zeux/zeux.github.io/_posts/2026-04-30-quantizing-tangent-frames.md

 | oct10x2+d11 | 31 | 0.0662 | 0.2256 | 0.0614 | 0.2324 |
 | oct10x2s+d10 | 31 | 0.0444 | 0.1371 | 0.0912 | 0.2431 |

 Perhaps unsurprisingly, the normal errors are exactly the same as before: we are storing the normal in the exact same fashion!
 As far as the tangent error, the diamond storage holds up very well: the average errors are in fact a little smaller, whereas the maximum errors are a little larger.
 We would reasonably expect the maximum angular errors to be larger because the encoding is not uniform from the rotation perspective, but the extra error here is mostly quite reasonable.
-As before, if I had to pick one, I would pick `oct11x2+d9`, with my next choice `oct10x2s+d10` if tangent quality is critical.
+As before, if I had to pick one, I would pick `oct11x2+d9`, with `oct10x2s+d10` as an alternative if tangent quality is critical.

 # Conclusion